 Penalties for Wrongful or Fraudulent Filings

-Although lis pendens are generally considered to be privileged (just as all that is said in the underlying litigation is privileged), even if filed with “malice”), this protection does not extend to the underlying suit.
-Rule 13 of the Texas Rules of Civil Procedure provides sanctions if lawsuits are “groundless and brought in bad faith or groundless and brought for the purpose of harassment . . .
+Although lis pendens are generally considered to be privileged (just as all that is said in the underlying litigation is privileged), even if filed with malice, this protection does not extend to all aspects of the lawsuit.
+Rule 13 of the Texas Rules of Civil Procedure provides sanctions if lawsuits are “groundless and brought in bad faith or groundless and brought for the purpose of harassment. . . .
 ‘Groundless’ for purposes of this rule means no basis in law or fact and not warranted by good faith argument for the extension, modification, or reversal of existing law.”
 So a word of caution is in order: the filing of a frivolous lis pendens could easily fall within the definition of harassment and potentially open the door to Rule 13 sanctions in connection with the conduct of the lawsuit generally.

-It is also worth taking a look at Sec.
-12.002 of the Civil Practice & Remedies Code, which addresses “liability related to … a fraudulent lien or claim filed against real or personal property.”
-Since a lis pendens could be interpreted as a “claim” of sorts, or at least the memorandum of one, then the filer could potentially incur liability under this statute if aspects of the lis pendens or the underlying suit are found to be fraudulent.
+It is also worth looking at Civil Practice and Remedies Code section 12.002 which addresses “liability related to . . . a fraudulent lien or claim filed against real or personal property.”
+Since a lis pendens could be interpreted as a claim of sorts, or at least the memorandum of one, the filer could potentially incur liability under this statute if aspects of the lis pendens or the underlying suit are found to be fraudulent.
 A person who knowingly and intentionally files a fraudulent lien may be held liable in civil district court for the greater of $10,000 or actual damages, exemplary damages, and recovery of attorney’s fees and costs.
-It is also a criminal offense (See Sec.
-37.01 of the Penal Code).
+It is also a criminal offense.
+See Tex.
+Penal Code § 37.01.
 If applicable, a cause of action under Chapter 12 should be included in any suit against the filer of the lis pendens.

-Finally, the filing of a fraudulent lien or claim may under certain circumstances form the basis of a cause of action under the Deceptive Trade Practices Act (Sec.
-17.44 et seq., Business & Commerce Code).
+Additionally, the filing of a fraudulent lien or claim may under certain circumstances form the basis of a cause of action under the Deceptive Trade Practices Act, Tex.
+Bus. & Com.
+Code §§ 17.44 et seq.

-Lis pendens are a useful tool but are subject to abuse as well as potential liability.
+Lis pendens are a useful tool but are subject to abuse as well as potential consequences.
 They must be employed in strict compliance with the statute and not merely to gain advantage in a dispute over some aspect of a real estate closing.

-Copyright © 2011 by David J. Willis.
-All rights reserved worldwide.
-David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his web site, http://www.LoneStarLandLaw.com
+Copyright © 2018 by David J. Willis.
+All rights reserved.
+Mr. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
+More information is available at his website, http://www.LoneStarLandLaw.com